Coffee and Antioxidants

 What Are Antioxidants, Really?

 Antioxidants are compounds that help neutralize unstable molecules in the body called free radicals.
-Left unchecked, free radicals can contribute to oxidative stress, which is associated with cell damage over time.
+When free radicals build up faster than the body can manage them, they can contribute to oxidative stress, which is associated with gradual cell damage over time.

-• Coffee is a significant dietary source of antioxidants for regular coffee drinkers.
+• Coffee is a meaningful dietary source of antioxidants for habitual coffee drinkers.

-• Coffee antioxidants come largely from chlorogenic acids and related polyphenols.
+• Coffee’s antioxidant power comes largely from chlorogenic acids and related polyphenols.

-• Roasting and brewing change both the type and amount of antioxidants in your cup.
+• Roast level and brewing method change both the type and amount of antioxidants in your cup.

 Where Coffee’s Antioxidants Come From